acc-fhir-publisher/icp/input/pagecontent/profiles.md

 The ICP Observation/Measurement resource is used to provide clinical/functional measurement details to ACC.
 (AKA site-specific clinical measures and PROMs)

-The ICP Referral Decline resource is used to provide details of a referral decline to ACC, which may include details of triage performed.
+The ICP Referral Decline resource is used to provide details of a "ICP referral decline" information to ACC.
+This includes pre-triage declines as well as declines that occur after triage been complete.

 There are various ICP profiles available: